 Bock's Lake is tucked in amongst mountains and moraines.
-Hiking up Bock's Creek isn't difficult and camping at the lake is a great multi-day trip.
-The views from the side trips above Bock's Lake are incredible.
+Hiking up Bock's Creek isn't difficult but it is long as a day trip.
+Camping at the lake is recommended as a nice multi-day trip.
+There are many side trips from the lake with incredible views worth exploring.

 Drive 100 km north of Haines Junction on the Alaska Highway.
 About 14 km north of the Congdon Creek Campground you will see a highway sign for Bock's Creek